How to Clean Grout

 - Acidic cleaners should be avoided because they are harmful for the grout, leaving residues that break it down and damage the sealant.
 Use pH-neutral, grout-safe cleaners like Sir Grout's Natural Hard Surface Cleaner because they won't damage the tiles nor the sealant or break the grout.
-Furthermore, it has been enhanced with an antimicrobial formula that provides protection against bacteria and fungi up to one week after it's been applied.
+Furthermore, it has been enhanced with an ingredient that can help inhibit the growth of bacteria, fungi, mold, and other microorganisms.

 - On the other hand, soap-based cleaners leave residue that seeps into the grout lines, promoting mold and mildew growth.
 The residue is also a like a magnet that traps dirt, making it stick to the grout lines instead of removing it.

 - To prevent fungi growth, it is important to keep the shower well ventilated and dry.
 Mold and mildew thrive in damp and moist environments.
 Keep the surface dry using a squeegee, a towel, or a terry cloth and do not let water or cleaner residue linger for long periods of time.
 If possible, leave the door ajar or a window open, especially after hot showers.